myelintek/documentation/user/lab.rst

         :width: 600

     .. note::
-        Each combinitation of the parameter values is used to the ML experiment with a track.
+        Each combination of the parameter values is used to the ML experiment with a track.

         In the above example,
         ``batch_size`` is given 2 values (*16* and *32*),